Murder of Susan Poupart

-Susan "Suzy" Poupart (November 12, 1960 – May 20, 1990) was a Native American woman who disappeared in May 1990.
+Susan Poupart (November 12, 1960 – May 20, 1990) was a Native American woman who disappeared in May 1990.
 Her body was discovered six months later.
 The murder currently remains unsolved, although a man was taken in for questioning for her death in 2007.
-Additionally, another pair of men is under suspicion.
+Additionally, another pair of men are under suspicion.

 Case

 Poupart, a mother of two, was last seen on May 20, 1990, with two men after leaving a party in Lac du Flambeau, Wisconsin, at 4:00 AM.
 According to one witness, she was being forced into a vehicle.
 Six months after she went missing, on November 22, 1990, hunters discovered her remains in the Chequamegon-Nicolet National Forest.

 After testifying in court, both men, whom she had last seen, denied abducting her, claiming that they were going to transport the woman home, but instead dropped her off near a school.
 On November 22, 1990, her purse and identification were discovered underneath harvested trees.
 Her partial remains were subsequently found; she had been sexually assaulted.
 Duct tape and plastic were also found, indicating that her killer or killers had attempted to hide the corpse.